robocomp/yolo/README.md

 # yolo

-A Yolo server and client for RoboComp
+A YoloV3 server and client for RoboComp

 Installing Yolo (see https://pjreddie.com/darknet/yolo/)